 What Do They Mean For You?

 Bankruptcy exemptions are the state and/or federal laws that tell an individual who is filing for protection under the Bankruptcy Code what they get to keep while seeking protection under the bankruptcy laws.
 Your choice of law is determined by your state of residence in the two years before filing your case.
-For many people, the exemptions cover most or all of the personal property such as household goods, equity in a vehicle, retirement accounts, clothing, wedding rings and more.
-Any unexempt assets become property of the bankruptcy estate and may be sold for the benefit of creditors.
+For many people, the exemptions cover most or all of the personal property such as household goods, equity in a vehicle, retirement accounts, clothing, wedding rings, and more.
+Any unexempt assets become the property of the bankruptcy estate and may be sold for the benefit of creditors.

 |Type of Property||Exemption Limit||Old Exemption|